mcneel/developer.rhino3d.com/content/en/guides/cpp/crash-dump-analysis/index.md

 ### Storing symbols

-In order to get the most out of your crashes, you need to save the symbols and source code from each of the builds.
-You'll also need to add source information into your PDB files before you store them in the symbol server.
+In order to get the most out of your crashes, you need to save the symbols (.pdb) and source code from each of the builds.
+You'll also need to add source information into your .pdb files before you store them in the symbol server.